Human mobility networks reveal increased segregation in large cities: Methods

 To efficiently calculate the \edgename{s} between all users, we implement our \edgename threshold as a k-d tree\citeMethods{bentley1975multidimensional}, a data structure which allows one to efficiently identify all pairs of points within a given distance of each other.
 In total, we identify \crosscountx \edgename{s}.
 The timestamp $t_{i,j,k}$ of the \edgename is the minimum ping timestamp in the pair of individuals' ping timestamps ($t_i$,$t_j$), and the location $lat_{i,j,k}$, $lon_{i,j,k}$ of the \edgename is the average latitude and longitude of pair of pings belonging to the two individuals ($lat_i$,$lat_j$) and ($lon_i$,$lon_j$).
+We implement our \edgename detection system to parallelize across multiple cores, allowing us to efficiently construct the network using a single supercomputer (with 12TB RAM, and 288 cores) in under a week.
+By contrast, a naive implementation (without k-d trees or parallelization) would necessitate on the order of \~10 years of compute time.